 - Clay soil

 A fast growing, deciduous, woody vine that typically grows 30 to 50 feet high.
-It is a vigorous climber that uses tendrils and clings to surfaces with holdfasts.
+It is a vigorous clinging vine that clings to surfaces with holdfasts.

 Best grown in average, well-drained soils in full sun to part shade.
 Tolerant of full shade, but best fall color occurs in sunny locations.

-This species has shown some invasive tendency in naturalize areas or when minimally managed in cultivation.
+This species has shown some aggressive tendency in naturalize areas or when minimally managed in cultivation.

 Disease, pests, and problems

-Attaches to a building or wall, but difficult to remove and will damage painted surfaces and leave residues.
+Attaches to a building or wall, but difficult to remove and may damage painted surfaces and leave residues.